 Discussion is a crucial component of our bi-weekly classroom meetings.
-To ensure everyone participates, you will contribute to classroom conversation six times (6x) throughout the semester by raising one (1) original, substantial, and thought-provoking Discussion Question pertaining to the weekly school of thought, article, scholar, or topic.
+To ensure everyone participates, you will contribute to classroom conversation six times (6x) throughout the semester by raising one (1) original, substantial, and thought-provoking Discussion Question about the weekly school of thought, article, scholar, or topic.

-- Along with Abstracts, 3 Discussion Questions must be raised in class between Weeks 2-9; the other 3 may be completed between Weeks 9-14. - This original, substantial and thought-provoking Discussion Question can focus on an assigned reading, school of thought, scholar, or topic or it can synthesize, critique, compare and/or contrast weekly readings or schools of thought it can even relate to outside readings or to current events.
-The onus is upon you to demonstrate your question's originality and relevance.
+- Along with Abstracts, 3 Discussion Questions MUST BE raised in class between Weeks 2 9; the other 3 MUST BE raised in class between Weeks 9 14. - This original, substantial, and thought-provoking Discussion Question can focus on an assigned reading, school of thought, scholar, or topic, or it can synthesize, critique, compare and/or contrast weekly readings or schools of thought it can even relate to outside readings or current events.
+The onus is upon you to demonstrate your question's originality and relevance. - Submit the Discussion Question